 The serial interface is straightforward so it was quick to start controlling the screen with a simple python scrip.
 Inside, the screen looked great and I really like the big size.
 But outside you can barely see the letters and the viewing angle is only about 60 degrees from normal.
 I wanted to use this outside so I think I will try an OLED display or an e-ink display next.

-This product has a bit of a troubled past. the Serial backpack had a pretty lousy code for quite a while causing plenty of errors during simple serial communication. this lasted for quite some time
+This product has a bit of a troubled past. the Serial backpack had a pretty lousy code for quite a while causing plenty of errors during simple serial communication. this lasted for quite some time.
+Plus the code is pretty slow.
+If you are thinking about using this for anything but displaying static images or information don’t bother.
+It is way to slow for animated stuff like say Conway’s game of life.

 I’m quite sure I’m doing everything right here.
 Adjusted the contrast potentiometer to its min and max values, but event at the best calibration, pixels are too bright.
 Image only gets nice if you tilt the LCD 45 degrees - then you get a perfect blue background with white pixels.